betajippity/Nuparu/README.md

 * OpenVDB has a slight modification in Coord.h for Windows support
 * RMSD has minor modifications for C++ support
 * All Windows libraries are built using /MT with Visual Studio 2012
+* Licenses for each library are included in each library's include/ directory